KaranDagar/FSE-2011-Crystal---old/README.md

 ##Acknowledgements by Karan Singh Dagar##

-FSE-2011-Crystal
+#FSE-2011-Crystal

-This repository contains information related to the tool Crystal, which helps developers learn about and prevent collaborative conflicts.
-The paper was presented at FSE, 2011.
-The tool was originally presented in this [paper] (http://people.cs.umass.edu/~brun/pubs/pubs/Brun11fse-tool-demo.pdf).
+This repository contains information related to the tool Crystal presented at Foundations of Software Engineering, 2011.
+The tool was originally presented in [this paper.] (http://dl.acm.org/citation.cfm?id=2025113.2025187&coll=DL&dl=GUIDE&CFID=723118469&CFTOKEN=55593935).
-The Original GitHub page for Crystal made by the authors of the tool.
-(See the <a href="https://github.com/brunyuriy/crystalvc">Original Github Page</a>.)

-Disclaimer:
 This repository _is not_ the original repository for this tool.
+Here are some links to the original project:

+* [A video of the tool] (http://people.cs.umass.edu/~brun/video/Brun11esecfse/)
+* [The original Github page] (https://github.com/brunyuriy/crystalvc)

 In this repository, for Crystal you will find:

 :white_check_mark: [Source code](https://github.com/SoftwareEngineeringToolDemos/FSE-2011-Crystal/tree/master/src/crystal) ( available)

 :white_check_mark: [The original tool](https://github.com/SoftwareEngineeringToolDemos/FSE-2011-Crystal) (available)

-:white_check_mark: [Video presentation related to Crystal](http://people.cs.umass.edu/~brun/video/Brun11esecfse/) (available)

 This repository was constructed by [Karan Singh Dagar](https://github.com/KaranDagar) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
 Thanks to Yuriy Brun , Reid Holmes , Michael D. Ernst and David Notkin for their help in establishing this repository.